-Re: R – acted for local authority in the removal of 5 children from parents found to have committed non-accidental injuries on a 4 week old baby with evidence over 10 days.
+Re: R – acted for local authority in the removal of 5 children from parents found to have committed non-accidental injuries against an 5 week old in a trial lasting 10 days, with one parent suffering from learning difficulties.

-Re: B – represented a vulnerable mother during private law proceedings at a final hearing to determine father’s application for contact with the children, following the concluding of previous proceedings where he was found to have committed sexual abuse and coercive behaviour towards mother.
-Fa-ther’s application was dismissed, with the court making a s91(14) direction for 3 years and continu-ing a non-molestation order.
+Re: B – represented a vulnerable mother during private law proceedings involving a Rule 16.4 Guardian at a final hearing to determine father’s application for contact with the children, following the concluding of previous proceedings where he was found to have committed sexual abuse and coercive behaviour towards mother.
+Father’s application was dismissed, with the court making a s91(14) direction for 3 years and continuing a non-molestation order.